eidheim/Simple-Web-Server/README.md

 Before running the server, an RSA private key (server.key) and an SSL certificate (server.crt) must be created.
 Follow, for instance, the instructions given here (for a self-signed certificate): http://www.akadia.com/services/ssh_test_certificate.html

-Then to run the server: ./https_examples
+Then to run the server and client examples: ./https_examples

 Also, direct your favorite browser to for instance https://localhost:8080/